Mathematical formalism of physics of systems with motivation: Systems with motivation

-Among the objective phase variables a special group of \text{controllable} variables should be singled out.
-Elements of social systems try to control their own states, which influences the system dynamics.
-This self-control is determined, on one hand, by individual motives, desires, wishes, goals, plans etc. and, on the other hand, by the social order and the rules of behavior.
-It is implemented via maintaining or changing the objective phase variables or a certain group of them enabling this action directly.
-The subscript $c$ will be added to the corresponding quantities $\{q_c\}$ to underline the given feature.
+On one hand, the objective phase variables specify the state of a given system from the standpoint of external observer.
+On the other hand the decision-making, individual motives, wishes, goals, plans etc. rooted in the human mind plays the key role in the dynamics of social systems \cite{6.3,6.4}.
+So there should be some way for such internal processes to affect the system dynamics.
+Its implementation for the systems under consideration is related to the notion of \text{controllable} variables forming a special group of the objective phase variables.
+Elements of social systems try to control their own states via maintaining or changing the objective phase variables or a certain group of them enabling this action directly.
+The feasibility of this action actually classifies a phase variable as controllable one.
+The subscript $c$ will be added to the corresponding variables $\{q_c\}$ to underline the given feature.
 Time variations of the remaining quantities are determined by these controllable variables and, may be, some natural regularities.
 For example, in traffic flow a driver can change directly only the velocity of his car.
 Therefore the velocities of cars are the controllable variables, whereas the coordinates of their position on highways are not so.

 Keeping in mind traffic flow and a set of voters as examples of systems with motivation, it is naturally to assume that if the objective phase space contains together with a variable $w$ also its time derivative $\dot{w}$, then the latter is a controllable phase variable whereas the variable $w$ itself is not it.
 Otherwise, when only the variable $w$ enters the phase space it should be a controllable variable.